Sithminii/BraiNeoCare/README.md

-# Explainable Deep Learning for Neonatal Seizure Prediction with Reduced Montage
+# A Patient-Independent Neonatal Seizure Prediction Model Using Reduced Montage EEG and ECG

 ## Problem Background